parimalsatyal/neustadt.fr-metalsmith/src/essays/breaking-the-web.md

 -- It's not a dystopian fantasy -- these are actual strategies being discussed in big companies.
 And they don't have your best interests at heart.
 -- Even email is open, but Messenger isn't.
 -- Facebook: page about micro targeting, Cambridge Analytics

+I'm not saying that what Facebook is doing is entirely unethical or illegal; it is not.
+It has to make money to make up for the resources it employs to keep the website running and it does so by advertising.
+Every time you choose to use a free service like Instagram, LinkedIn, Gmail or Snapchat, you are paying for the convenience with your eyes, your data and your attention.
+There's nothing inherently wrong as long you as you understand and consent to this exchange of value.

+What I'm against is the centralization of services; Facebook and Google are today virtually everywhere.
+Through share buttons, login gateways and analytics, they are able to be present on virtually every website you visit.
+This gives them immense power and control.

 You see, the web is actually pretty simple.